NicoleAbuhakmeh/blog/OneVanTravels.md

 My mom would chime in to say that she often didn't know my whereabouts either when it came to the adventures I would go on with my grandfather.

 I can remember a few trips:

- - Ontario & Niagara Falls
+ * Ontario & Niagara Falls
- - Virginia
+ * Virginia
- - A family reunion in Tennessee (turns out, it wasn't our family!)
+ * A family reunion in Tennessee (turns out, it wasn't our family!)
- - Columbus, Ohio
+ * Columbus, Ohio

 There was something about the way that van made my grandpa smile that stays with me today.

-{ % picture/img/GrandpaGeorge.png %}
+{% picture/img/GrandpaGeorge.png --alt Grandpa George %}

 I feel i'm missing that kind of smile in my life, which is why I'm thinking about living the Van-life.